jonathan-laurent/AlphaZero.jl/docs/src/tutorial/connect_four.md

 ![Win rate evolution (network
 only)](../assets/img/connect-four/net-only/benchmark_won_games.png)

-Unsurprisingly, the network is initially unable to win a single game.
+Unsurprisingly, the network alone is initially unable to win a single game.
 However, it ends up being competitive with the minmax baseline despite not being able to perform any search.

 ### Benchmark against a perfect solver